What Is a Lightroom Catalog & Why It’s Essential For Lightroom Classic

 O.k., so here is where things can go wrong with the catalog if Lightroom can’t find the original.

-- One, you will not be able to process it
+- You will not be able to process it

-- Two, you will not be able to export it
+- You will not be able to export it

 If the photo was missing and you could export, then the image size would be too small… since you’re “exporting the preview” and not the original.
 In essence, the photo would be unusable since it would be extremely pixelated.